nie-ine/e-editiones/collections/_project/parzival.md

 ---
-title: Wolfram von Eschenbach Parzival
+title: Wolfram von Eschenbach's Parzival
 description: Formal description of specific concepts in the critical and digital edition of Wolfram von Eschenbach's 'Parzival'.
 file: parzival
 ---